There are many tendons in the foot that can be injured.

 What Are the Peroneal Tendons?

 A tendon is a band of tissue that connects a muscle to a bone.
-In the foot, there are two peroneal tendons.
-They run side-by-side behind the outer ankle bone.
+The two peroneal tendons in the foot run side by side behind the outer ankle bone.
 One peroneal tendon attaches to the outer part of the midfoot, while the other tendon runs under the foot and attaches near the inside of the arch.
 The main function of the peroneal tendons is to stabilize the foot and ankle and protect them from sprains.

 Acute tears are caused by repetitive activity or trauma.
 Immediate symptoms of acute tears include:

-Degenerative tears (tendonosis) are usually due to overuse and occur over long periods of time—often years.
+Degenerative tears (tendonosis) are usually due to overuse and occur over long periods of time, often years.
 In degenerative tears, the tendon is like taffy that has been overstretched until it becomes thin and eventually frays.
 Having high arches also puts you at risk for developing a degenerative tear.
-The signs and symptoms of degenerative tears may include:
+The symptoms of degenerative tears may include:

 Treatment depends on the type of peroneal tendon injury.
 Options include:

-• Medications.
-Oral or injected anti-inflammatory drugs may help relieve the pain and inflammation.
+- Medications.
+Oral or injected anti-inflammatory drugs may help relieve pain and inflammation.

-• Bracing.
-Dr. Hoy may provide a brace to use for a short while or during activities requiring repetitive ankle motion.
+- Bracing.
+The surgeon may provide a brace to use for a short while or during activities requiring repetitive ankle motion.
 Bracing may also be an option when a patient is not a candidate for surgery.

-• Surgery.
 In some cases, surgery may be needed to repair the tendon or tendons and perhaps the supporting structures of the foot.
-The Dr. Hoy will determine the most appropriate procedure for the patient’s condition and lifestyle.
-Referrals may be necessary.
+The foot and ankle surgeon will determine the most appropriate procedure for the patient’s condition and lifestyle.
 After surgery, physical therapy is an important part of rehabilitation.